solidwaterslayer/solidwaterslayer/README.md

 >
 > :ring:
 >
-> Here is an overview of all my private technical projects. :open_mouth:
+> Here is an overview of all my private technical projects which don't have a frontend :open_mouth:
 >
 > * ```Machine Learning```: I did something with **regression**, something with **classification**, and something with **clustering**.
 I also made a car detector, a 2x2 cube solver using **A***, and a 2D procedure world generator.
 > * ```Computational Photography```: I did **image morphing** and a **seam carving**.
 There is really no easy way to explain what this is.
 Use Google.com